iontodirel/find_devices/README.md

  # find_devices

 Audio device and serial ports search utility.
 Use this utility to search for audio devices and serial ports.

 The functionally of this utility is focused for ham radio use, to help with integration and automation with Direwolf.
+But it can be useful as an one in all utility.

-`./find_devices -p --print "audio,ports" --audio-begin --desc Texas --audio-end --port-begin --desc cp21 --port-end`
+`./find_devices -p -i all --audio.desc Texas --port.desc cp21`

 ![image](https://github.com/iontodirel/find_devices/assets/30967482/16e63b8e-40b7-43b4-9cbe-212f95ac3c2d)

 ## Motivation

 - Easy and quick enumeration of audio devices and serial ports within one tool
-- Programmable support, with easy integration and no scripting and text processing required
+- Programmable support, with easy integration and no scripting or text processing required
-  - Do not need to parse and manipulate text from logs or output from aplay and arecord
+  - Do not need to parse and manipulate text from logs, or parse output from `aplay` and `arecord`
   - Output from the program can directly be consumed by other programs
   - JSON output writing and printing for easy programmability, with tools like `jq`
-  - Project is well structured (subjectively) and hackable for future modifications
+  - Project is well structured and hackable for future modifications
 - Correlation between audio devices and serial ports
   - A big problem for hams is finding a serial port on the same USB hub as the USB sound card
   - Easily find USB sound cards on the same hub as a USB serial port.
-- Repeatable results, across system restarts, or when using generic sound cards with the same USB descriptors.
+- Repeatable results, across system restarts, or when using generic sound cards with identical USB descriptors.
   - A big problem for hams is using multiple sound cards that have the same USB descriptors
-  - This tool aims at reliably finding devices and addresing indovidually even if the USB descriptors are all the same
+  - This tool aims at reliably finding devices and addresing them individually, even if the USB descriptors are all the same
-- No system modifications requirements, like adding udev rules
+- No system modifications requirements, no need for udev rules

 ## Table of contents